Workforce Initiatives Redefine Manufacturing Jobs

 - Flexibility that expands the pool of participants, an important consideration for underrepresented populations for whom traditional classroom programs may pose attendance challenges due to lack of transportation and time constraints.

-Tens of thousands of workers, students, and educators in the past year have participated in institute workforce programs, including mid-career programs, apprenticeships, internships and summer camps.
+Over 100,000 of workers, students, and educators in the past year have participated in institute workforce programs, including mid-career programs, apprenticeships, internships and summer camps.
 Workforce development plays a key role in ensuring that advanced manufacturing supports U.S. technological competitiveness and drives product and process improvements that advance the U.S. economy.

 Developed by the ARM Institute and 300 industry partners, RoboticsCareers.org is the nation’s first resource to connect manufacturers, workers, and job seekers with education programs to develop skills for careers in automation and robotics.